-Welcome to Charleswood!
-This community is summarized by farmland and modest residential homes that promote semi-rural living, chalked full of walking trails and family-friendly parks.
+This community is often summarized by farmland and modest residential homes that promote semi-rural living, chalked full of walking trails and family-friendly parks.
 Streets are often unpaved with deep ditches and the lots are usually oversized, perfect for the nature enthusiast!
 The walking trails attract active families, bird watchers, and those that just enjoy a more holistic approach to living.
-While there is some debate as to its actual boundaries, most would agree that the boundary lines are roughly: McGillivray on the South, the Perimeter Highway on the West, Shaftesbury on the East, and the Assiniboine River on the North.
 Houses for sale in Charleswood Winnipeg are oftentimes hard to come for, but you are in luck.
 We specialize in the area!

 There is no major hospital in Charleswood.
-The Grace Hospital is located on Portage Avenue and would be just a quick drive across the Charleswood Parkway and Moray Bridge.
+The Grace Hospital is the closest hospital to the area and is located off Portage Avenue, a short drive North on the William R Clement Parkway and the Moray Bridge.

 This neighbourhood’s country-like setting and many forest trails, including Harte Trail, Assiniboine Forest and neighbouring Assiniboine Park, makes it a top destination for nature enthusiasts, birders, joggers, cyclists and families.

-Golf in the Area can be played at the public Charleswood Golf and Country Club, located 310 Haney Street.
+Golf in the Area can be played at the semi-private Charleswood Golf and Country Club, located at 310 Haney Street.

 The area is also well known for its close proximity to Fort Whyte.
 Fort Whyte Alive is a nature centre and a wildlife refuge with a goal of providing education.
 There are over 640 acres of protected greenspace and daily activities and programs.